hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-We can now understand something a bit surprising in our data.frame; what happens if we run:
+We can now understand something a bit surprising in our data.frame; what
+happens if we run:

 ~~~
-typeof(cats)
+typeof(rats)
 ~~~
 {: .language-r}